 - Responding to Students with Special Needs by Sister Mary Angela Shaughnessy, SCN, JD, PhD discusses both legal and moral dimensions of accepting and accommodating students with disabilities in religious schools.

-- The Catholic Diocese of Arlington, VA uses a Diabetes Medical Management Plan based on the National Diabetes Education Program and provides an example of how large religious school systems can make sure that students with diabetes are included and safe at school.
+- Schools in the Catholic Diocese of Arlington, VA use a Diabetes Medical Management Plan based on the ADA/National Diabetes Education Program school guide and provides an example of how large religious school systems can make sure that students with diabetes are included and safe at school.